-Outreach staff educated residents about stormwater at three community events; two farmers' market during the summer and a Fourth of July celebration.
+Outreach staff educated residents about stormwater at eight community events; two farmers' market during the summer, STEM education night for FWPS (Federal Way Public Schools), Hooked on Fishing, Kids Day, Viasakhi Nagar Kitan (Sikh cultural Festival), Afghan Resource Fair, and a Fourth of July celebration.
 Staff engaged attendees with a game where if people could identify the surface water contamination in a selected scene in a stormwater model they won either a durable cup/straw or hazardous waste reusable bag.
 Other giveaways were drain snakes and dog poop bags.
 Also distributed were pamphlets on storm water topics ranging from native plants that can benefit water quality, to correct chemical usage.
+As well as giving away our newly created and translated general stormwater educational handout.

-ES will table at Town Hall event to educate citizens about stormwater as a utility in March.
-We will plan to attend FWPS's STEM night in April, where we will share information about pollutants, there effect on stormwater, and live demonstration how they affect various parameters using our sonde.
 ES staff will plan to table at multiple Federal Way's Farmer's Market at the Commons Mall, the 4th of July event at Celebration Park, and Kid's Day at Steel Lake Park during the summer.
-ES Staff have stormwater education and outreach tabling events planned for Camelot Elementary Kids Night, Sikh food & Culture Festival (Vaisakhi Nagar Kirta), and Hooked on Fishing.
+ES Staff have stormwater education and outreach tabling events planned for Sikh food & Culture Festival (Vaisakhi Nagar Kirta), and Hooked on Fishing.
 These tabled events include stormwater pollution prevention handouts, scoop the poop dog bags, and other giveaways.
 Also, staff choose interactive activities to teach community about keeping all kinds of pollution out of our storm drains.
 The City will utilize an interactive EnviroScape model at many of these events to demonstrate pollution transport during precipitation events and proper BMP effectiveness.
-ES staff will also explore hosting an in-person car leak checks at various locations such as recycling events and multi-family complexes.
+ES staff will also explore hosting an in-person car leak checks at various locations such as recycling events and multifamily complexes.